notaryproject/notaryproject.dev/content/en/blog/2023/notary-completes-fuzzing-security-audit.md

 ## Fuzzing the Notary Project

 Fuzzing is a way of testing software, whereby pseudo-random data is passed to a target API with the goal of detecting bugs and security issues.
 The pseudo-random data is created by a fuzzing engine that over time will generate test cases that uncover more of the code base.
 This type of fuzzing is called “coverage-guided fuzzing” and has been effective in finding bugs in software projects implemented in both memory-safe and memory-unsafe languages.
 This includes several other CNCF-hosted projects; Most recently, a security issue was found in containerd during [its fuzzing audit](https://www.cncf.io/blog/2023/03/02/containerd-completes-fuzzing-audit/).

+There are several reasons why it's important to fuzz your software and we'll try to list some of the primary ones.
+First, due to empirical evidence where fuzzing is a proven technique for finding bugs and has found tens of thousands of bugs in security-critical software.
+Second, fuzzers find bugs that static analysis and manual auditing miss.
+This is because fuzzers rely on instrumenting and executing the code under analysis, which enables the fuzzers to have a different perspective than other analysis techniques and monitor deeper in the code, including third party dependencies.
+For example, a high severity bug in Istio [CVE-2022-23645](https://github.com/istio/istio/security/advisories/GHSA-856q-xv3c-7f2f) was due to a fairly unintuitive [behaviour](https://adalogics.com/blog/fuzzing-istio-cve-CVE-2022-23635) that static and manual analysis are very unlikely to find.
+Third, fuzzing is intuitive in the sense that it's closely related to unit- and integration-testing which makes it fit well with the developers workflow.
+Fourth, fuzzing is part of the secure development lifecycle for leading tech companies and has been for more than a decade.

 A critical component of a robust fuzzing suite is making sure that the fuzzers run continuously.
 The auditors of the Notary Projects fuzzing audit integrated Notary, Notation-go, and Notation-core-go into [OSS-Fuzz](https://github.com/google/oss-fuzz).
 OSS-Fuzz is an open-source project run by Google, which runs the fuzzers of critical open-source projects at scale with excessive computing, thus achieving much higher runtime results than developers would see when running the fuzzers locally.
 OSS-Fuzz is a critical piece of open-source fuzzing infrastructure and many other CNCF projects are integrated including Kubernetes, Helm, containerd, Argo, Flux, Envoy, Fluent-bit, and others.